 Engineering Writing Test (EWT).
 The Engineering Writing Test examines students’ ability to provide reasoned assessment of a short technical composition in English or French, and their ability to provide a qualitative account of quantitative or graphically presented data.
 The test is offered a number of times throughout the year.
 Based on their performance in the test, students may be asked to take remedial courses.

 Students must complete 45 credits of 6000 or 7000 level courses.
 The courses must be selected as follows:

-A minimum of 12 credits chosen from those Course Groups of List B other than the group chosen in (1) above.
-These groups of courses could include special program courses put on for or by a given industry in conjunction with the Faculty.
+Course Groups of List B other than the group chosen in (1) above.
+These groups of courses could include special program courses put on for or by a given industry in conjunction with the Gina Cody School.

 Priority will be given to those who apply within the official deadlines listed above.
 Some programs may continue to accept applications after these deadlines.
 For more information, please contact the department.

 Please be advised that Concordia University does not process admissions or fee payments through third parties for our degree programs.